jangko/docker/benchmark/readme.md

 ## Summary
 * __mofuw__, mofuw use asyncdispatch, expected performance should not more than asynchdispatch itself.
 * __asyncdispatch__, although it is slower than asyncdispatch2, it can handle high concurrency quite well.
-* __asyncdispatch2__, at high concurrency it has tendency become slower significantly, but surpringsingly it is the only framework in this test that can handle non pipeline request faster than other frameworks although using almost identical code with asyncdispatch when handle pipeline request.
+* __asyncdispatch2__, at high concurrency it has tendency become slower significantly, but surpringsingly it is the only framework in this test that can handle non pipeline request faster than other frameworks although using almost identical code with asyncdispatch when handle request/response.
 * __actix-raw__, very fast when multi threaded, not so when single threaded.
 * __fasthttp__, very fast when multi threaded, not so when single threaded.
 * __libreactor__, still very fast although in single thread mode.